awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ### None or System.Array[PSCustomObject]

-Returns an array object showing the results of the import operation unless the `Quiet` parameter is set.
+When the `PassThru` parameter is specified, this function returns an array with the results of the import operation.
 The statistics are given for "User", "Clip", and "Video" lookup caches.
+Shortcut properties `User`, `Clip`, and `Video` can be used to reference the specified group in the array.

-Each object in the array has a `Name` property as well as counts for `Imported`, `Ignored`, `Skipped`, `Error`, and `Total`.
+Each object in the array includes counts for `Imported`, `Ignored`, `Skipped`, `Error`, and `Total`.

 * Imported: Number of entries successfully imported.
 * Ignored: Number of duplicate entries ignored.